groue/GRDBDiff/README.md

 - The tracked record type must conform to a [PersistableRecord] protocol, on top of [FetchableRecord] and [TableRecord].

 - The `startingFrom` parameter is passed an array of records used to compute the first diff.
-Make sure this array are ordered by primary key.
+Make sure this array is ordered by primary key.
 You'll get wrong results otherwise.

 ### setDifferences()